-- Class 180, number 180105
+- Train type - Class 180, number 180107

 The Hart of the North train was named following Grand Central’s ‘Name Our Train’ competition in the Hartlepool Mail.
 Jack Sharp, 15, from Hartlepool came up with the name which he said “showed the warmth of the people in Hartlepool."

-- Class 180, number 180107
+- Train type - Class 180, number 180112

 The James Herriot train is named after the famous North Yorkshire vet and author.
 The special train was officially named by Jim Wight and Rosie Page, son and daughter of Alf Wight, the vet and author who created James Herriot.
 Herriot country and the towns of Thirsk and Northallerton are so important to Grand Central and the passengers who use our trains to visit the area.